Skip to main content

 IMPORTANT

-The above command ceems_tool tsdb create-recording-rules supports CLI options --start and --end to use a start and end times, respectively.
-Use times where there is a representative usage of the cluster.
-The tool will make few queries to auto detect the metrics available.
-For instance, if there are no SLURM jobs or Openstack VMs that are using GPUs between --start and --end times, the tool will not generate rule files for GPU related metrics.
+The above command ceems_tool tsdb create-recording-rules supports CLI options --start and --end to use start and end times, respectively.
+Use times where there is representative usage of the cluster.
+The tool will make a few queries to auto-detect the metrics available.
+For instance, if there are no SLURM jobs or OpenStack VMs that are using GPUs between --start and --end times, the tool will not generate rule files for GPU-related metrics.

-The --url flag must point to Prometheus server.
-To include emission factor for appropriate country, ISO2 country code can be passed to --country-code flag.
-This command will fetch all the CEEMS related series in the provided Prometheus server and generates rules files in rules directory.
-If operators would like to use their own custom static emission factor value, it can be passed using --emission-factor CLI flag.
+The --url flag must point to the Prometheus server.
+To include the emission factor for the appropriate country, an ISO2 country code can be passed to the --country-code flag.
+This command will fetch all the CEEMS-related series in the provided Prometheus server and generate rules files in the rules directory.
+If operators would like to use their own custom static emission factor value, it can be passed using the --emission-factor CLI flag.
 However, it is not possible to set both --country-code and --emission-factor.

 NOTE